 Gibson, Dunn & Crutcher, the law firm hired by Christie to investigate the controversial George Washington Bridge lane closures, indicated employees using private e-mail “presents a host of legal and practical challenges”.

 Since that time, New Jersey governor’s office employees have been counseled regarding responsibilities associated with conducting state business on state-issued e-mail accounts (with limited exceptions).
 However, written policies have still not been documented.
 The state Office of Information Technology staff maintains governor’s office employee e-mails and conducts searches of user accounts for legal compliance.

 Businesses in the private sector remain at risk, as well, due to inadequate e-mail monitoring, management, and policies.
 Without proper security, e-mails and other electronic records are vulnerable to hackers, viruses, physical disasters, and data theft – which could result in serious financial, legal, and operational issues.

-How Does Your Business Manage E-mails?
+How Does Your Business Manage E-mail?

 As an IT managed services firm serving predominantly the New Jersey and New York regions, we are concerned about the security and management of our clients’ e-mail environments – in addition to overall IT equipment, software, networks, data, and processes.

 If you feel your business may not have adequate e-mail security and policies in place, the time is now to take control.
 If you are not sure where to start – let’s start with a conversation, we will keep it confidential.